Get

 Food & Diet Requirements 🦴

-Huskies require a high-quality commercial diet to keep up with their energy demands, especially for working dogs, and maintain a healthy coat and skin.
-If you keep an active sled dog, they require a higher level of protein than the average husky.
-It’s important not to overfeed a Husky and allow them to become overweight, which can contribute to health problems.
+Siberian Huskies require a high-quality commercial diet to keep up with their energy demands, especially for working dogs, and maintain a healthy coat and skin.
+If you keep an active sled dog, they require a higher level of protein than the average Husky.
+However, it’s important not to overfeed a Husky and allow them to become overweight, which can contribute to health problems.
 Consult with your vet if you have any concerns about your dog’s body condition or diet.

 Exercise 🐕

 Siberian Huskies are extremely active and athletic dogs that require a lot of exercise to stay engaged.
-As a working breed, Huskies enjoy having a job to do.
-Without adequate exercise, Huskies can develop problem behaviors like roaming, chewing, or nuisance barking.
+As a working breed, a Husky enjoys having a job to do.
+Without adequate exercise, they can develop problem behaviors like roaming, chewing, or nuisance barking.
 They can excel at canine sports like rally, obedience, and agility.

 Grooming ✂️

 Like cats, Huskies try to keep themselves clean.
-Other than active working dogs, Huskies only need a few baths a year and weekly brushing to remove loose undercoats and keep the coat and skin healthy.
+Unless they’re active working dogs, they only need a few baths a year and weekly brushing to remove loose undercoats and keep the coat and skin healthy.
 Siberian Huskies will shed seasonally and may require more extensive grooming during this time to remove shed hair.
-A pet cologne is a good alternative to keeping them fresh in between standard baths. for You should also trim your dog’s nails, clean their ears, and brush their teeth as needed.
+A pet cologne is a good alternative to keeping them fresh in between standard baths.
+You should also trim your dog’s nails, clean their ears, and brush their teeth as needed.

 Minor Conditions